2017 will certainly leave its mark on the world…

 MY SISTER – being learning disabled and getting on with it | Bertie Gilbert

-Back in April Bertie Gilbert introduced us to a new face.
-As someone who is always looking for ways to change up his filmmaking and grow as a creator, we think this one is truly one of the best he’s ever uploaded.
+Back in April, Bertie Gilbert introduced us to a new face.
+Bertie is someone who’s always looking for ways to change up his filmmaking and grow as a creator, and we think this one is truly one of the best videos he’s ever uploaded.

 The video is the story of Bertie’s sister Gene, who isn’t letting a learning disability and mental health issues prevent her from gaining the independence she’s always wanted.
 There are many words we could use to describe it – beautiful, lovely, touching, inspiring – but we don’t feel they’re strong enough.
 Watch it and you’ll see what we mean.